spamegg1/reviews/README.md

 # Spam's CS Corner: Course Reviews
 DISCLAIMER: These are my subjective personal opinions!
 Make your own judgment.
 Also, I will talk a lot about my feelings!
 You are warned.

+I keep mentioning something called OSSU.
+[Here it is](https://github.com/ossu/computer-science/) in case you haven't heard of it.

 Originally written June 2020

+Updated September 2020 (Game Theory 1)

 - [Harvard's CS50 (first half)](#cs50)
 - [CS50, second half, Final Project](#cs50-2)